-Learn more about how your sample is processed
+Learn more about our test, how it works, and how your dog's DNA sample is processed!

-Our partner, Illumina, processes the sample by using the same procedures that they employ for human samples—these procedures meet the established guidelines for human DNA testing.
+Our lab processes the sample by using the same procedures that they employ for human samples—these procedures meet the established guidelines for human DNA testing.

 Your dog’s results go through several steps of verification and quality control.